 Our recommendation is to use custom fields in place of certain types of tags.
 This will keep your data clean and usable.
 If you use tags for your business, just make sure to keep them as consistent and organized as possible.

 What should I know about custom fields?

 - Try to avoid the text field if you want to analyze the data.
 Free text entry is useful for notes, but there is no way to take those notes and categorize and group them.
-The drop down option keeps your data consistent and useable to data transforms.
+Instead, using the drop-down option keeps your data consistent and usable for data transforms.

 - Adding custom fields will add a new column to all reports and shift your data.
 This may throw off any column aggregations you’ve created in Grow.

-- You can avoid this by using the column selection tool to only see the columns you want to use in the metric.
+- You can avoid this by using the Column Cleanup transform to only see the columns you want to use in the metric.
 Any additional columns won’t be included in your data and won’t shift your data.

 - You can also use Spreadsheet Functions for key values or try to get all custom fields needed by your business in place in Asana before building out your metrics.

-Why does it take so long to load my data?
+Why does it take so long to load my data in Direct Query?